 While front load washers have been a European standard for decades, Americans had to relearn how to do laundry including how much detergent to use.

-Americans were used to hearing that lots of suds and bubbles were necessary for clean clothes.
-High efficiency washers - both front loading and top loading - can't handle lots of suds because there is not enough water to flush them away.
+Americans were used to believing that lots of suds and bubbles were necessary for clean clothes.
+High-efficiency washers - both front loading and top loading - can't handle lots of suds because there is not enough water to flush them away.

-The U.S. Environmental Protection Agency (EPA) states that a standard washing machine uses 41 gallons of water per load, but a high efficient washing machine uses less 28 gallons of water, saving of 6,000 gallons of water per year for an average family.
+The U.S. Environmental Protection Agency (EPA) states that a standard washing machine uses 41 gallons of water per load, but a high-efficiency washing machine uses less than 28 gallons of water (most use around 14 gallons), saving of 6,000 gallons of water per year for an average family.

 Excessive bubbles and suds from a non-HE detergent can actually destroy the electronic capabilities of a high-efficiency washer, void the warranty, and cause excessive odors to build up.
 So, low-sudings or HE detergents had to be introduced to the consumer market.

-As with most all detergents sold in the United States, high-efficiency laundry detergents contain less water and are more concentrated that detergents once were.
+As with most liquid detergents sold in the United States, high-efficiency laundry detergents contain less water and are more concentrated that detergents were in the past.
 Containers are smaller because shipping big bottles filled mainly with water is very expensive and most stores don't want to store the large bottles.
 Retail shelf space is at a premium and detergent manufacturers want to put as many of their products in front of your shopping cart as possible.